The State of Student Loan Debt (2021)

 Public Service Loan Forgiveness (PSLF) Statistics

 The Public Service Loan Forgiveness (PSLF) program was launched in 2007.
-It was intended to encourage people to choose careers in public service by forgiving their loans after they worked 10 years full-time for qualifying employers — generally non-profits or government agencies.
+It was intended to encourage people to choose careers in public service by forgiving their loans after they worked ten years full-time for qualifying employers — generally non-profits or government agencies.

 Student Loan Default Statistics